Geometric quantum discord for two-qubit X-states: Five-parameters X-states

 with $c_{1(2)}=2(|x|\cos\eta\pm|y|\cos\xi)$, $c_{12(21)}=2(\pm|x|\sin\eta-|y|\sin\xi)$ and $c_3=2(a-b)$.
 Any such state can be written up to a conjugation by a local unitary $U_A\otimes U_B$ as \cite{Horodecki1996A,luo2009A}

-where $c^{\prime}_1=2||x|-|y||,c^{\prime}_2=2(|x|+|y|)$ and $c^{\prime}_3=2(a-b)$ without changing athe discord.
-In other words, all this kind of states can be seen as a the Bell-diagonal states up to a local unitary transform.
-Therefore, we can deduce the CCS of state(\ref{eq13}) with the corresponding result of BD states \cite{spehner2013B}.
+where $c^{\prime}_1=2||x|-|y||,c^{\prime}_2=2(|x|+|y|)$ and $c^{\prime}_3=2(a-b)$ without changing the discord.
+In other words, all this kind of state can be seen as a Bell-diagonal (BD) state up to a local unitary transform.
+Therefore, we can deduce the CCS of state (\ref{eq13}) with the corresponding result of BD states \cite{spehner2013B}.